alangrainger/share-note/README.md

 # Share Note

-Instantly share an [Obsidian](https://obsidian.md) note, with optional encryption.
-Notes are shared with your full theme and should look identical to how they do in your vault.
+Instantly share a note, with optional encryption.
+Notes are shared with your full theme and should look identical to how they do in your Obsidian vault.

 [📝💬 Obsidian forum link for this plugin](https://forum.obsidian.md/t/42788)